 D-304: Priority of Service for Support Services

-To ensure that eligible veterans and eligible foster youth receive priority over all other equally qualified individuals in the receipt of workforce services, they also must have access to needed support services (such as child care or transportation).
+To ensure that eligible veterans and eligible foster youth receive priority over all other equally qualified individuals in the receipt of workforce services, eligible veterans and eligible foster youth also must have access to needed support services (such as child care or transportation).

 Implementing priority of service for the majority of support services is not difficult; however, because child care services are unique, the following additional guidance is provided.